Does Apple really protect you from advertising surveillance?

 This argument is also found in the words of Tim Cook, during the “Computers, Privacy & Data Protection” conference in January 2021, a truly remarkable speech.

 Apple has always been very good at product marketing, but is it just talk?
 A first response is provided by this page, a more detailed answer is provided here : Apple is indeed taking many initiatives.
-For example, we can cite:
+These include, for example:

 Privacy is one of Apple's core values: